ssmirr/appdev-chapters/rails-foundry.md

 ## Getting code review

+### Asking for review

+Whenever you're ready for initial code review, or re-review after you've made changes to address earlier reviews, do two things:

+ 1. Use GitHub's built-in functionality to [request code review in your PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review){:target="_blank"} from all three instructors.
+Note that you can request re-review after pushing further commits you've made to address a prior review.
+ 2. Post a message in the `#review-requests` Slack channel ([`/join` it if you're not in it](https://slack.com/help/articles/205239967-Join-a-channel){:target="_blank"}) asking for review from your fellow students.
+Usually we say something like "Could use some review on this please 👀: [https://github.com/demostudent14/my-awesome-project/pull/1](https://github.com/demostudent14/my-awesome-project/pull/1)"

 ### review-requests channel

 We'll use the `#review-requests` channel in our Slack to ask each other for code review.
 We'll also use the GitHub+Slack app to get automated notifications of when instructors request changes, so that we can all learn from each other's feedback.